-There are no grace periods for students who lack vaccines that are currently due.
-Students new to LAUSD or transfer students within the District must show that they have received all currently required immunizations in order to be enrolled.
-In addition, all students entering or advancing to 7th grade must show evidence that they have received a pertussis-containing vaccine booster (e.g., Tdap) on or after their 7th birthday.
+All students entering or advancing to 7th grade must show evidence that they have received a pertussis-containing vaccine booster (e.g., Tdap) on or after their 7th birthday.
 The Td vaccine does not meet the requirement; however, DTap/DTP does meet the requirement if administered after the 7th birthday.
 All students entering or transferring to a different school at any grade level and/or entering or advancing to 7th grade are required to have a second dose of the varicella vaccine.
 Parent(s)/legal guardian(s) are encouraged to visit their child's health care provider or visit www.shotsforschool.org.